NannyML/nannyml/docs/cli/configuration_file.rst

 Input section
 *************

-This section describes the input data for NannyML, i.e. the ``reference`` and ``analysis`` datasets.
+This section describes the input data for NannyML, i.e. the ``reference`` and ``monitored`` datasets.

-The following snippet shows the basic form of pointing towards two local CSV files as reference and analysis data.
+The following snippet shows the basic form of pointing towards two local CSV files as reference and monitored data.

 .. code-block:: yaml